juliejonak/Applied-Javascript-Review/READ ME.md

 Once you load the page, you will notice a menu in the upper left side of the page.
 Currently when you click on it nothing happens.
 You will build out the functionality to allow a dropdown menu to open and close when a user clicks on the dropdown button.

-#1 Study the HTML in the index.html file corresponding to the dropdown component.
+#1 Study the HTML in the index.html file corresponding to the menu component.

 #2 Study the LESS file in the Menu folder.